Smit-1103/Smit-1103/README.md

 ### About Me

-I'm Smit Patel, a software engineer and developer from India.
-Currently pursuing my Masters in Applied Computing, I have a keen interest in developing apps, websites, and software solutions.
-With a focus on Flutter and Android development, I'm passionate about creating intuitive and efficient solutions.
+I'm Smit Patel, a software developer and engineer passionate about creating innovative solutions to real-world challenges.
+I'm currently pursuing a Master of Applied Computing at the University of Windsor, where I specialize in software development, data analytics, and cutting-edge technologies.
 Beyond coding, I enjoy photography, discovering new music, and traveling the world.

 ![Email](https://img.shields.io/badge/Email-smitpatel7032%40gmail.com-red)